uacaps/CAPSPhotoView/README.md

 **Manual Installation**

-All the classes required for DateTools are located in the DateTools folder in the root of this repository.
+All the classes required for CAPSPhotoView are located in the CAPSPhotoView folder in the root of this repository.
 They are listed below:

 * <code>CAPSPhotoView.h</code>
 * <code>CAPSPhotoView.h</code>